 It’s summer, and Audiofeed 2019 is just under a month away.
 I’m sitting on my front porch, enjoying the weather and listening to some local music (Carole Walker and the Bittertones, to be precise).
 I’m also pondering the bevy of releases I have to write about, and one I absolutely cannot skip is As Cities Burn’s Scream Through the Walls.

-To call them a mere post hardcore band is oversimplifying it.
+To call them a mere post-hardcore band is oversimplifying it.
 My perspective on As Cities Burn has changed so much over the years.
-I remember growing my hair out because a girl I liked told me she liked my long hair and pretending to be an emo scenester, while RadioU played “Bloodsucker Part 2” in the background (let’s be honest – I’ve always been light-years away from being an actual scene kid – thank goodness!).
-Come Now Sleep formed the soundtrack to my freshman year at Wheaton College and I would experience a lot of those songs live at the Chicago Metro, at a 2008 Emery show.
+I remember growing my hair out because a girl I liked told me she liked my long hair and pretending to be an emo scenester, while RadioU played “Bloodsucker Part 2” in the background (let’s be honest, I’ve always been light-years away from being an actual scene kid; thank goodness!).
+Come Now Sleep formed the soundtrack to my freshman year at Wheaton College, and I would experience a lot of those songs live at the Chicago Metro, at a 2008 Emery show.
 Hell or High Water soundtracked the latter half of my sophomore year of college.
 Post-college, I would experience Cody and Aaron’s side-project Hawkboy live, and five years later get to know Aaron a bit as the tour manager for the The Classic Crime/Matt & Toby/Civilian tour package that would play Tuned Up’s Steadfast Festival at Veritas.

-Quick anecdote: I asked Aaron for constructive criticism on the fest and he said almost verbatim, “if As Cities Burn were a band, they’d never play a church.”
+Quick anecdote: I asked Aaron for constructive criticism on the fest, and he said almost verbatim, “if As Cities Burn were a band, they’d never play a church.”
 Well, the past two years we moved that fest out of the church and it flourished in a new way.
 With no sarcasm or snark, (as this might come across via text) thanks, As Cities Burn!

 But more importantly, thank you for making new music.
 A lot can change in ten years, as I illustrated above.
 Scream Through the Walls is a fun listen that runs the gamut of the the range of ACB sounds.
-They know exactly what they’re doing, but they execute authentically.
+They know exactly what they’re doing, and they execute authentically.

 “2020 AD” was the lead single of the record, and it’s fun to hear an extension of the driving sound of Hell or High Water fleshed out a bit into a sound that’s a little more of an earworm.
 Lines like “Catch my eye (if you can)” and “Has it gotten out of hand yet (cut it off)” seem to reference Jesus’ scriptural exhortation to followers to weed out sin in their lives: